njhartley/njhartley.github.io/_pages/cv.md

 	* Analyzed X-ray diffraction (image plate), proton spectrometry and optical pyrometry data, with a paper on the results published in HEDP
 	* Participated in some of the first experiments at LCLS, using diffraction and ultrahigh resolution scattering to probe laser shock compressed samples

-Practical Skills
+Research Skills
 ======

+* **Management & Leadership**: Written multiple succesful proposals to internationally competitive facilities, including an ongoing collaboration developing 2-color X-ray heating as an approach to generating HED states.
+Led beamtimes at SACLA, European XFEL and LCLS, in each case managing international and interdisciplinary teams to collect, analyze and publish the results
-* **XRD**: Used X-ray diffraction with ordered (crysalline) and amorphous (plastic) samples, looking at changes in material properties and the formation of new structures under shock compression and heating; previously used diffraction as an ion temperature diagnostic in experiments at Titan and Phelix
+* **X-Ray Diffraction**: Used X-ray diffraction with ordered (crysalline) and amorphous (plastic) samples, looking at changes in material properties and the formation of new structures under shock compression and heating; previously used diffraction as an ion temperature diagnostic in experiments at Titan and Phelix
-* **XRTS**: Carried out analysis of XRTS data from LCLS experiments, including spatially- and energy-resolved spectra; looked at characteristic state features in data on an experiment studying high pressure phase transitions
+* **X-Ray Scattering**: Analyzed Thomson Scattering data from LCLS experiments, including spatially and energy-resolved spectra; looked at characteristic state features in data on an experiment studying high pressure phase transitions
 * **Analysis/Modelling**: Modelled and analyzed data using techniques such as radiation hydrodynamics, XRTS codes, molecular dynamics and density functional theory as well as home-built simulations and codes
-* **Optical**: Installed Visar and streaked optical pyrometry diagnostics at the SACLA XFEL facility; previously deployed an SOP on the Titan laser for electron temperature diagnosis
+* **Optical Diagnostics**: Published Visar data from double-shock compressed samples using self-impedance mismatch; previously installed and used Visar and streaked optical pyrometry diagnostics at the SACLA facility and elsewhere
-* **Management**: Led multiple beamtimes as PI at SACLA, worked as co-PI for an LCLS beamtime and ran an experiment at the Titan laser facility
+* **Service to the Community**: Served as chair of the LCLS User Executive Committee 2023-24, which works with the facility senior management to address concerns from the users.
+Serve as an APS Career Mentoring Fellow, working with students and early career scientists to help them find career paths in physics.
+Mentored undergraduate summer student interns, with their work contributing to to a published article

 Publications
 ======